Cardiff Daily (CD)Cardiff Daily (CD)Cardiff Daily (CD)

 Recent Developments and Initiatives

 Hope flickers through targeted projects.
-Hafod Housing’s ‘Ty Lleuad’ delivered 20 affordable apartments in 2023 on a former hotel site, blending one- and two-bedroom units with energy-efficient designs to cut bills.
-Named by local pupils after demolished Moon Street, it symbolizes regeneration, part-funded by Welsh Government grants via Cardiff Council.
+Hafod Housing’s Ty Lleuad delivered 20 affordable apartments in 2023 on a former hotel site, blending one- and two-bedroom units with energy-efficient designs to reduce bills.
+Named by local pupils after the demolished Moon Street, it symbolises regeneration part-funded by Welsh Government grants via Cardiff Council.

 Cardiff Community Housing Association (CCHA) advanced Longcross House, adding 35 low-carbon apartments by late 2023, featuring solar panels for EPC A ratings.
-The Citadel scheme on Splott Road introduced 12 flats for care leavers, complete with support services and transport links, despite resident pushback.
+The Citadel scheme on Splott Road, connecting Adamsdown to the neighbouring ward of Splott to the south-east, introduced 12 flats for care leavers with support services and transport links via Cardiff Bus routes and proximity to Cardiff Queen Street station on the Valley Lines urban rail network, despite resident pushback.

 Tredegar pub conversions, approved in 2024, promise further flats, tackling dereliction head-on.

-Welsh Government’s Social Housing Grant has injected millions, prioritizing Adamsdown for its need.
-Yet scale remains modest— these 70+ units barely dent a multi-thousand shortfall.
+The Welsh Government’s Social Housing Grant has injected millions, prioritising Adamsdown for its acute need.
+Yet scale remains modest, as these 70-plus units barely dent a multi-thousand shortfall.

 Government and Policy Responses